Pickpocketing

 Pickpocketing is a form of larceny that involves the stealing of money or other valuables from the person or a victim's pocket without them noticing the theft at the time.
 It may involve considerable dexterity and a knack for misdirection.
 A thief who works in this manner is known as a pickpocket.

+Italy, France and Spain have the highest rates of pickpocketing.

 As an occupation

 Pickpockets and other thieves, especially those working in teams, sometimes apply distraction, such as asking a question or bumping into the victim.
 These distractions sometimes require sleight of hand, speed, misdirection and other types of skills.

 Pickpockets may be found in any crowded place around the world.
-However, Barcelona and Rome were recently singled out as being particularly dangerous pickpocket havens.
+However, Barcelona and Rome have been noted as being particularly dangerous pickpocket havens.
 Thieves have been known to operate in high traffic areas such as mass transit stations, even boarding subway trains so they can use the distractions of crowds and sudden stop-and-go movements from the train to steal from others.
 As soon as the thieves have what they want, they simply get off at the next stop leaving the victim unable to figure out who robbed them and when.
+Pickpockets often target tourists because they carry valuables.
+Money belts and zippers can prevent being pickpocketed if traveling.